skwasjer/NugetPackageTemplate/README.md

 # NugetPackageTemplate

-DotNet Core nuget project template.
+.NET project template with NuGet/GitHub actions integration.

 Replace variables in all files:
 - `<SolutionName>`